chenyulue/real-world-haskell-updated/doc/04-functional-programming.md

 ### Working with sublists

-The `take` function, which we already met in [the section called "Function  application"](2-types-and-functions.org::*Function application) consisting of the first*k*elements from a list.
-Its converse, `drop`, drops*k* elements from the start of the list.
+The `take` function, which we already met in the section called ["Function  application"](02-types-and-functions.md#Function-application) returns a sublist consisting of the first *k* elements from a list.
+Its converse, `drop`, drops *k* elements from the start of the list.

 ```screen
 ghci> :type take